 “His stuff was technically called whittling, but at a phenomenal level.
 And he was very prolific.
 I thought everyone’s grandpa carved in the basement.
 I thought it was normal,” Chad says.
 “My dad was a carpenter, and had a workshop at home, so I grew up around tools and wood.”

-He wasn’t an art major while he attended the University of Colorado, instead studying anatomy and physiology.
-His art education came after where he says he pieced together an apprenticeship on his own.
+He wasn’t an art major while he attended the University of Colorado, instead of studying anatomy and physiology.
+His art education came after when he says he pieced together an apprenticeship on his own.